Cruise ship: COVID-19

-News outlets reported several cases and suspected cases of Coronavirus disease 2019 associated with cruise ships in early 2020.
+News outlets reported several cases and suspected cases of COVID-19 associated with cruise ships in early 2020.
 Authorities variously turned away ships or quarantined them; cruise operators cancelled some port visits and ultimately suspended global cruise operations.
 People aboard cruise ships played a role in spreading the disease in some countries.

 Environmental impact

+A 2019 study found that the levels of emitted particulate matter recorded on board pose a potential health danger to passengers.

 Cruise ships generate a number of waste streams that can result in discharges to the marine environment, including sewage, graywater, hazardous wastes, oily bilge water, ballast water, and solid waste.
 They also emit air pollutants to the air and water.
 These wastes, if not properly treated and disposed of, can be a significant source of pathogens, nutrients, and toxic substances with the potential to threaten human health and damage aquatic life.

 Most cruise ships run (primarily) on heavy fuel oil (HFO), or "bunker fuel", which, because of its high sulphur content, results in sulphur dioxide emissions worse than those of equivalent road traffic.
 The international MARPOL IV-14 agreement for Sulphur Emission Control Areas requires that cruise ships must use fuel containing no more than 0.10% sulphur or make use of exhaust gas scrubbers to reduce sulfur oxide emissions to no worse than an engine running on <0.1% sulfur fuel.
 Cruise ships may use 60 percent of the fuel energy for propulsion, and 40 percent for hotel functions, but loads and distribution depend highly on conditions.

-It has been claimed that air pollution from maritime transport, including cruise ships, is responsible for 50 000 deaths per year in Europe.
+It has been claimed that air pollution from maritime transport, including cruise ships, is responsible for 50,000 deaths per year in Europe.

 Some cruise lines, such as Cunard, are taking steps to reduce environmental impact by refraining from discharges (Queen Mary 2 has a zero-discharge policy) and reducing their carbon dioxide output every year.

-Cruise ships require electrical power, normally provided by diesel generators, although an increasing number of new ships are fueled by liquified natural gas (LNG).
+Cruise ships require electrical power, normally provided by diesel generators, although an increasing number of new ships are fueled by liquefied natural gas (LNG).
 When docked, ships must run their generators continuously to power on-board facilities, unless they are capable of using onshore power, where available.
-Some cruise ships already support the use of shorepower, while others are being adapted to do so.
+Some cruise ships already support the use of shore power, while others are being adapted to do so.